 Although most of the deep seabed is homogenous and low in productivity, there are hot spots teeming with life.
 In areas of volcanic activity such as the mid-oceanic ridge, thermal vents exist that spew hot water loaded with various metals and dissolved sulfide.
-Bacteria found in these areas are able to make energy from the sulfide (thus considered primary producers) on which a variety of organisms either feed or contain in their bodies within special organs called "trophosomes."
+Chemotrophs, mainly bacteria found in these areas are able to make energy from the sulfide (thus considered primary producers).
+A variety of organisms either feed on, or contain these bacteria in their bodies within special organs called "trophosomes."
 Types of organisms found near these thermal vents include crabs, limpets, tubeworms, and bivalves (Levington 1995).

-3.3.2.8 Benthic Species of Economic Importance
+3.3.2.7.1 Benthic Species of Economic Importance